Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: RESULTS AND DISCUSSION

-The presence of decoherence/losses to the environment, does not change our main conclusions, as illustrated in Fig.~\ref{fig4}.
-Since $S_N$ is no longer a good entanglement witness in an open system, we use the closely related quantity quantum negativity \cite{Vidalneg} $\Nc \pap{\rhoo}=\frac{1}{2}(\paV{\rhoo^{\Gamma_q}}_{1}-1)$ where $\rhoo^{\Gamma_q}$ is the partial transpose of $\rhoo$ with respect to the matter subsystem, and $\paV{\Ao}_{1}\equiv\mathrm{tr}\pac{\sqrt{\Ao^{\dagger}\Ao}}$ is the trace norm.
-It gives essentially the same results as $S_N$ for small decoherence since both measures represent essentially the same information \cite{Johnson}.
-The electronic-vibrational density matrix $\rhoo (t)$ evolves as \cite{breuer}:
+The presence of decoherence/losses to and from the environment, does not change our main conclusions, as illustrated in Fig.~\ref{fig_4}.
+Since $S_N$ is no longer a good entanglement measure in an open system, we use the closely related quantity quantum negativity~\cite{Vidalneg} $\mathcal{N}\pap{\rho}=\frac{1}{2}(\paV{\rho^{\Gamma_q}}_{1}-1)$ where $\rho^{\Gamma_q}$ is the partial transpose of $\rho$ with respect to the matter subsystem, and $\paV{A}_{1}\equiv\mathrm{tr}\pac{\sqrt{A^{\dagger}A}}$ is the trace norm.
+It gives essentially the same results as $S_N$ for small decoherence since both measures represent essentially the same information~\cite{Johnson}.
+The electronic-vibrational density matrix $\rho (t)$ evolves as~\cite{breuer2002theory}:

 where $\kappa$ is the damping rate and $\bar{n}$ is the thermal mean photon number.
-The Lindblad superoperator $\Dc$ is defined as $\Ao \rhoo \Ao^{\dagger}-\frac{1}{2}\pac{\Ao^{\dagger}\Ao,\rhoo}$ ($\pac{,}$ is the anti-commutator).
+The Lindblad superoperator $\mathcal{L}$ is defined as $A \rho A^{\dagger}-\frac{1}{2}\pac{A^{\dagger}A,\rho}$ ($\pac{\bullet,\bullet}$ is the anti-commutator).
 Not only do our main results survive well with increasing decoherence $\kappa$, the strength and robustness of the many-body coherence both increase with $N$.
 (For very large $N$, other system-level decoherence mechanisms may set in).
-Different temperatures are simulated by varying the average number of phonons $\bar{n}$, choosing values typical of the low temperatures in most experimental realizations, and including a thermal distribution in the initial density matrix \cite{AcevedoPRA2015}.
-Again our main conclusions are qualitatively unchanged.
+We clarify that in this analysis, we have neglected the energy level fluctuations.
+A more realistic approach for photosynthetic systems would include (see, for example, Ref.~\cite{Sangwoo}).
+We have also simulated different temperatures by varying the average number of quantized vibrations $\bar{n}$, choosing values typical of the low temperatures in most experimental realizations, and including a thermal distribution in the initial density matrix~\cite{AcevedoPRA2015}.
+Again we find that our main conclusions are qualitatively unchanged.\\ \\

-Our findings point to new coherence-driven, systems-level functional advantages for energy-harvesting and quantum information device design in terms of transferring excitonic energy and information throughout an $N$-body system, and {\em without} requiring strong electronic-vibrational coupling.
-Our also findings warn that models focused on $N\rightarrow 1$ will miss these features, despite perhaps appearing as more realistic in terms of chemical details.

-\acknowledgments{F.J.G-R., F.J.R., and L.Q. acknowledge financial support from Facultad de Ciencias through UniAndes-2015 project \emph{Quantum control of nonequilibrium hybrid systems-Part II}.
-O.L.A. acknowledges support from NSF-PHY-1521080, JILA-NSF-PFC-1125844, ARO, AFOSR, and MURI-AFOSR.
-N.F.J. acknowledges support from the National Science Foundation (NSF) under grant CNS 1522693 and the Air Force under AFOSR grant FA9550-16-1-0247.
-The views and conclusions contained herein are solely those of the authors and do not represent official policies or endorsements by any of the entities named in this paper.}